 Published by the San Joaquin Genealogical Society in 20061, this index lists information about pioneers whose records are housed at the San Joaquin County Historical Society & Museum.

 First published by the San Joaquin Genealogical Society in 1960, this compilation is now out of print and is only available to SJGS members.
-It was prepared in two versions: one listing burials alphabetically by last name, and another listing burials by cemetery.
+It lists more than 12,000 pre-1921 burials in Stockton Rural Cemetery

 San Joaquin County Homesteads, 1881-1920

 The Homestead Act of 1862, signed on May 20 by President Abraham Lincoln, was enacted to encourage settlement and development of federal lands.
 Most of the homesteads granted under this act were located west of the Mississippi River, and most were 160 acres in size.
 These federal land grants were given free to any applicants who followed a three-step process: (1) file an application; (2) reside on the land continuously for five years, farm it, and make improvements to it; and (3) file for the deed of title and pay a $15.00 fee.
 Any adult 21 years of age or older or a head of household could apply, including women, freed slaves, and non-citizens who had declared their intention to become citizens.

 Indexes to the Homestead Act files for San Joaquin County have been prepared by SJGS members.2 These indexes give the volume, book, and page number for each homestead entry.

 Indexed Probate Records of San Joaquin County, California, 1850-1900